-HSE Inspectors are going out across the country looking at how respiratory risks are being managed on construction sites.
+HSE Inspectors are looking at how respiratory risks are being managed on construction sites.
 Some of the most common construction jobs use power tools such as cut-off saws, grinders, breakers and sanders which can create high dust levels.

 The Inspectors will be assessing the way the work is planned and then carried out and whether the measures taken to remove or significantly reduce risk to workers are sufficient.